William Tell (2024 film)

 William Tell is a 2024 epic historical action film written and directed by Nick Hamm, based on the play of the same name by Friedrich Schiller.
-It stars Claes Bang, Connor Swindells, Golshifteh Farahani, Jonah Hauer-King, Tobias Jowett, Ellie Bamber, Rafe Spall, Emily Beecham, Jonathan Pryce, and Ben Kingsley.
+It stars Claes Bang as the titular character, as well as Connor Swindells, Golshifteh Farahani, Jonah Hauer-King, Tobias Jowett, Ellie Bamber, Rafe Spall, Emily Beecham, Jonathan Pryce, and Ben Kingsley.

 The film had its world premiere at the Toronto International Film Festival on 5 September 2024, and was theatrically released in the United Kingdom on 10 January 2025.
 It received mixed reviews.

-Synopsis
+Plot

 In the year 1307, Switzerland is a province under the rule of the Austrian royal house of Habsburg.
 The Swiss people are resenting this foreign occupation, and rebellion is brewing, especially since the Habsburg soldiers brutalize the population at their whim.
-Some Swiss nobles, like Rudenz of Attinghausen and Werner Stauffacher, try to remain in good standing with the Habsburgs, either out of self-interest, fear of retribution, or - in Rudenz's case - his love for Bertha, Albert's niece who resents her uncle's tyranny over Switzerland and is pursued by Albert's vassal Gessler.
+Some Swiss nobles, like Rudenz of Attinghausen and Werner Stauffacher, try to remain in good standing with the Habsburgs, either out of self-interest, fear of retribution, or - in Rudenz's case - his love for Bertha, the niece of Albert, Duke of Austria and King of Germany.
+Bertha is of Swiss blood, and she resents her uncle's tyranny over Switzerland.

+In the canton of Unterwalden, an Austrian sheriff and tax collector known as "the Wolfshot" arrives at the home of farmer Konrad Baumgarten, and brutally rapes and murders his wife.
+Enraged by this, Baumgarten murders the Wolfshot, becoming a fugitive.
+When he attempts to cross a storm-tossed lake to escape his pursuers, he is aided by William Tell, a war-weary Crusade veteran renowned for his skill with the crossbow, now a local huntsman.
+As a result of the Wolfshot's assassination, King Albert installs Albrecht Gessler as a bailiff to maintain order in the canton of Schwyz.
+Gessler also pursues Bertha, and Albert encourages the relationship, to Bertha's annoyance.

+Baumgarten and Tell seek temporary shelter with Werner Stauffacher, one of Tell's fellow Crusader, and his wife Gertrude.
+While searching for Baumgarten, Gessler and his enforcer Stussi enter the Stauffacher household.
+Not recognizing Baumgarten, Gessler and Stussi leave, but Gessler nevertheless suspects the Stauffachers.

-Konrad Baumgarten, a farmer who killed constable Wolfshot for raping and murdering his wife, while sustaining a stab wound, becomes a fugitive.
-When he attempts to cross a storm-tossed lake to escape his pursuers, he is aided by William Tell, a war-weary former Crusade soldier renowned for his skill with the crossbow, while the village he fled through was ransacked by the Austrians.
-As a result of the assassination, Albert of Habsburg installs Gessler as a bailiff to maintain order in the Schwyz canton.
-While seeking temporary shelter with the Stauffachers, the fugitives encounter Gessler, who is searching for Baumgarten and lets them go, though he suspects them.
-Werner's wife Gertrude urges Tell to help the Swiss organize a rebellion against the Austrians, but Tell is reluctant to involve himself.
-He still helps Stauffacher and Baumgarten in contacting his friend Furst, a priest in Altendorf, to act as a spokesman in uniting the cantons.
-During the journey, William and Stauffacher stumble across a village being pillaged by the Austrians and the duo assist a young farmer, Melchtal, in killing the soldiers there, while euthanizing his mortally wounded father.
-They arrive in Altendorf to find that the Austrians have occupied it and overwork the peasant, but manage to make contact with Faust.
+Gertrude urges Tell to help the Swiss organize a rebellion against the Austrians, but Tell is reluctant to involve himself.
+He still agrees to help Baumgarten and Werner in contacting his friend Walter Fürst, a priest in Altdorf, to act as a spokesman in uniting the cantons.
+During the journey, the trio stumble across a village being pillaged by the Austrians and assist a young farmer, Arnold von Melchtal, in killing the soldiers and euthanizing his mortally wounded father.
+The four of them arrive in Altdorf to find that the Austrians have occupied it and are overworking the peasants, but they manage to make contact with Fürst that night, and the five of them begin plotting to unify the cantons against the Habsburgs.